 (Added 12/2010) I received a PM from "old-crow" who makes a very interesting point.
 While not "Ginny-hate", there is a downside to pairing H/G. Namely, that pairing requires dealing with a smothering/over-protective/Victorian-age Molly and a usually jealous/over-protective/big-brother Ron.
 I will admit, those two points (err -- people) are very real issues when writing the pair, and as an author, those have to either be pushed aside (blindly ignored) or else dealt with head-on -- if you're going to make Molly and Ron anywhere near like their canon characters.
 "Old-crow" also pointed out there is the issue of Ginny being a year younger, which can cause other issues: like lack of screen-time (she's not in his classes), Harry has to wait an extra year for her after Hogwarts, and Harry must wait an extra year before doing various "romantic" things or risk doing inappropriate things with a younger girl.
 Of course, the same timing problem exists for Luna.

-If you want to discuss this from either side, or have more insight I should add, feel free to PM me.
+If you want to discuss "Ginny" from either side, or have more insight I should add, feel free to PM me.
 All I ask is that the comments/questions be logical and delivered in a civil way.
 Please don't send flames or spiteful comments, unless you want me to think badly of you.

 My stories in the order they were written: